How Truck Accidents Are Different Than Car Accidents?

 Severity of Injuries and Damages between car and truck accidents

 Due to the disparity in size and weight, a truck accident generally results in more severe injuries and damages than car accidents.
-Occupants of passenger vehicles are at a greater risk of sustaining catastrophic injuries or fatalities when involved in a collision with a large truck.
-Moreover, the property damage caused by a truck accident is usually more extensive, with vehicles often suffering significant damage or being totaled altogether.
+Occupants of passenger vehicles are at a greater risk of sustaining catastrophic injuries such as Traumatic Brain injuries or even fatalities when involved in a collision with a large truck.
+The property damage caused by a truck accident is also usually more extensive, with vehicles often suffering significant damage or being totaled altogether.

 Different Causes and Risk Factors between car and truck accidents